 The WC offers writing consultation and hires English students as tutors.

 A venue for PASSHE English majors to present their scholarly work.

 A literary fine press that teaches students the art of making books by hand.

 WCU's student newspaper; JRN minors may complete a Quad internship.

 Our students work frequently with individual faculty members on research and creative projects.
 Here are some of the research opportunities available to you as an English major:

 As readers and thinkers with a strong affinity for the workings of language and culture, English majors are often naturally drawn to the experience of living and learning in another country.
 Our students have studied abroad in England, Ireland, Latin America, and many other places around the world.
-If you're interested in studying abroad, we urge you to start by consulting with your academic advisor and also making time to visit WCU's Center for International Programs.
+If you're interested in studying abroad, we urge you to start by consulting with your academic advisor and also making time to visit WCU's Global Engagement Office.